 Don’t be ignorant about Bali’s spiritual side.
 It’s easy to fall into the swim-eat-swim repeat cycle but there are deeper experiences to be had on the island.
 Locals practice Balinese Hinduism – unusual in Indonesia, where the population is around 87 per cent Muslim.

 Instead, visit an ancient site like Lempuyang Temple.
-Perched on a mountain top in Bunutan on the eastern side of the island, about two-and-a-half hours north of Seminyak, it’s one of the oldest temples in Bali (nobody knows when it was built but it’s estimated to be at least 1500 years old).
+Perched on a mountain top in Bunutan on the eastern side of the island, about two-and-a-half hours north of Seminyak, it’s one of the oldest temples in Bali (nobody can confirm exactly when it was built but it’s estimated to be at least 1500 years old).
 It’s a staggering 1700 steps to the summit but you don’t have to hike the whole way to experience the surreal, mystical beauty.
 The ‘gate of heaven’ is only a few steps in, where a gap in the temple wall perfectly frames a view of a mountain with clouds floating above it.

 Don’t assume everything is cheap in Bali.